 What Are the Treatments?

-If residual obstruction is present despite T&A surgery, medical treatments such as continuous positive pressure ventilation (CPAP/BiPAP), weight loss, and oxygen use during sleep are still an option.
+If residual obstruction is present despite T&A surgery, medical treatments such as continuous positive pressure ventilation (CPAP/BiPAP) and oxygen use during sleep are still an option.
+Weight loss can also help to alleviate symptoms.
 Evaluations to determine the site or sites of residual airway obstruction include flexible nasopharyngoscopy and laryngoscopy examination in the office to rule out enlarged lingual tonsils, residual or regrowth of adenoid tissue, and possible glossoptosis.
 Radiographic studies using cine MRI studies have shown that the base of tongue obstruction from a combination of relative macroglossia and glossoptosis, enlarged lingual tonsils and also adenoid regrowth are some of the most common sites of residual obstruction in individuals with Down syndrome despite previous T&A.

 Surgical options for persistent obstructive sleep apnea in children with Down syndrome need to be tailored to each child’s individual pattern of obstruction.
 Surgical approaches currently being used include lingual tonsillectomy, uvulopalatopharyngoplasty, midline posterior glossectomy, genioglossus advancement, hyoid advancement and craniofacial surgery, including mandibular and midface advancements.
 Dental appliances to promote mandibular stabilization have also been shown to be helpful in cases of mild residual sleep apnea.
 However, in cases of severe sleep apnea with associated pulmonary hypertension, severe hypoxemia and/or cardiac complications, tracheostomy may also need to be considered.